robbens/robbens.github.io/source/_posts/_my-reflections-remote-work-bali-canggu.md

 Overall pretty good.
 I usually got around 10 Mbit/s in most hotels, homestays and private villas.
 If you rent your own villa – talk to the owner about upgrading the speed!

 The fastest 4G SIM card?
-With out a doubt Telkomsel!
+Without a doubt Telkomsel!
 I got 15 Mbit/s most of the time.
 Tried all the big carriers and none came close to Telkomsel.
 You can get 15GB for 130 000 IDR [here](https://goo.gl/maps/JnSeJ83nrWE2).

 ### Co-working
 I thought this part was going to be huge for me as a solo traveler.
 I started with a 50h membership at Dojo.